BNSF Railway: Yards and facilities

 BNSF operates various facilities all over the United States, plus a yard in Winnipeg, to support its transportation system.
 Facilities operated by the railway include yards and terminals throughout its rail network, system locomotive shops to perform locomotive service and maintenance, a centralized operations center for train dispatching and network operations monitoring in Fort Worth, and regional dispatching centers.

 BNSF Railway also operates numerous transfer facilities throughout the western United States to facilitate the transfer of intermodal containers, trailers, and other freight traffic.
 BNSF Railway has direct control over a total of 33 intermodal hubs and 23 automotive distribution facilities.

 The BNSF mechanical division operates 13 locomotive maintenance facilities that perform preventive maintenance, repairs and servicing of equipment.
 The largest of these facilities are located in Alliance, Nebraska and Argentine Yard in Kansas City, Kansas.
 The mechanical division also controls 46 additional facilities responsible for car maintenance and daily running repairs.

 The BNSF system mechanical division, a subset of the mechanical division, operates two maintenance-of-way work equipment shops, responsible for performing repairs and preventive maintenance to BNSF's track and equipment, in Brainerd, Minnesota and Galesburg, Illinois.
 The system mechanical division also operates the Western Fruit Express Company's refrigerated car repair shop in Spokane, Washington.

 On October 1, 2022, BNSF Railway announced plans to construct a $1.5 billion state of the art master planned rail facility in Southern California, the first such facility developed by a Class I railroad.
 The Barstow International Gateway, encompassing approximately 4,500 acres (1,800 ha, 7.0 sq mi), an integrated rail facility, will be located on the west side of Barstow, California.
 This new facility, when built, will enable more efficient rail operations from the Port of Los Angeles and Port of Long Beach to trains for transport through the Alameda Corridor onto the BNSF mainline to the new facility, and then move across the nation on the eastbound BNSF route network.

+In June 2024, BNSF Railway announced plans to develop the Surprise Intermodal/Logistics Center, a regional rail-served facility near Phoenix, Arizona.
+The planned site is located in northwest Maricopa County and will cover 4,321 acres (1,749 ha) of land.
+The facility consists of three distinct, interrelated components: